 Pictured left: Destini Smith (Class of 2020) presents during the 2017 Medical Student Research Day .
 Pictured right: Jordan Nickols (Class of 2018) is participating in the M.D. with Research Honors Program.

 The Summer Research Program at USA provides research experiences for medical students prior to the freshman year of medical school and during the summer between the freshman and sophomore years.
-Each year, more than twenty medical students participate in the program, which provides a stipend to participants and culminates with a Medical Student Research Day.
+In 2017, forty-nine medical students participated in the program, which provided stipends to participants and culminated with a Medical Student Research Day.

-Fourth year medical student, Hayden Hundley (Class of 2015), wholeheartedly recommends the program to "all students regardless of future medical specialty or research aspirations...even a project outside of your specific area of interest will broaden your horizons and teach you critical planning, analytical, and communication skills that will enhance a career in any specialty of the medical field."
+Dr. Hayden Hundley (Class of 2015), now a resident in Anesthesiology at UPMC, Pittsburgh, wholeheartedly recommends the program to "all students regardless of future medical specialty or research aspirations.
+Even a project outside of your specific area of interest will broaden your horizons and teach you critical planning, analytical, and communication skills that will enhance a career in any specialty of the medical field."

 In the video at left, Haylie Reed, Class of 2018, discusses her experience with the Summer Research Program.